srosanba/sas-letput/README.md

 ## GOTCHA

 Of course, this being the SAS macro language, nothing is perfect.
 If your macro variable values have double quotes in them you will get an error with `%letput`.
 Many alternative approaches were explored, but each came with its own shortcoming.
-It was decided that double quotes was the least likely item to show up in a macro variable value.
+It was decided that double quotes was the least likely item to show up in a macro variable value and so we live with that possibility.
 On the plus side, if you do have double quotes in your macro variable values, simply comment out `%letput` for that macro variable.